-A mob storms Tbilisi Pride Fest site forcing the event’s cancellation
+A mob storms Tbilisi Pride Fest site, forcing the event’s cancellation

 Darakhvelidze said police tried to obstruct the protesters but could not hold all of them back.

-But the event organizers criticized police as ineffectual, saying in a statement that “The police did not block the access road to the festival site in order to prevent an aggressive group.
+But the event organizers criticized police as ineffectual, saying in a statement: “The police did not block the access road to the festival site in order to prevent an aggressive group.
 The police did not use proportional force against the attackers.”